-So with that in mind, and legal matters aside, imagine what it would take to franchise your business.
-Does it have a proven system of business success that is teachable, trainable, reproducible and repeatable?
+So with that in mind, and legal matters aside, imagine what it would take in franchising your business.
+Does it have a proven system of business success that is teachable, trainable, reproducible, and repeatable?
 Could someone step in and, with training, be successful in your business with you out of the picture?
 Would that success be sustainable long after you’re gone?
 If your business lacks systems and relies on you then it also has less value.

 There are many good books on how to go about systemizing your business.
 You can’t make it happen by wishing it so—it takes a plan and a small step towards implementing the plan each week.

 It can seem daunting if you’re just starting out through franchising, but think of it like driving in the dark of night with headlights.
 You might only see some 200 feet ahead, but you’re still able to navigate for the whole trip.
 You don’t have to see everything at once to move forward.
 Likewise, test and measure one change at a time.
 Do a little and get it right.